stesta/stesta.github.io/_posts/2014-01-15-unit-testing-with-telligent-evolution.markdown

 ---
 layout: post
-current: post
-cover: assets/images/blog/thumbnails/keys.jpg
-navigation: True
-title: "Unit Testing with Telligent Evolution"
+title: Unit Testing with Telligent Evolution
+image: /assets/images/blog/thumbnails/keys.jpg
 date: 2014-01-15
-tags:
-class: post-template
-subclass: 'post'
-author: steve
 ---
 Kaboom! *The service locator has not been initialized*  <!--more-->